Windows 95D Final

 Windows 95D is a heavy modification of Windows 95 which integrates many of the essential updates for Windows 95 along with a wide selection of drivers for systems manufactured as late as 2002 (as a safe margin).
 It was formerly known as Windows 95D Lite; the "lite" branding has been dropped in acknowledgement of how large the project has become.
 The "D" indicates it is a step ahead of the last official release of Windows 95 from 1997, denoted as Windows 95C or OSR2.5.

 Basically all of the software updates have already been in place long ago, apart from this build's more recent switch to the use of patcher9x for allowing Windows 95 to run on faster CPUs rather than FIX95CPU.
 The express installer has also been enhanced to allow you to select a time zone upfront, and it lets you eject the CD-ROM much sooner.
 Using the express method, it reboots into a temporary DOS environment on the hard disk to automatically run the setup program.
-It may have a bug in which the 15 second delay before rebooting lasts only a split second, though I recall this was only prevalent in emulation.

 Return to landing zone